 How have I stayed motivated to exercise over the years?
 Let me break it down.

-How to stay motivated to exercise
+How to stay motivated to work out

 If you’re new here, Oui In France is a living abroad lifestyle blog, and a big part of my lifestyle is staying active.
 That hasn’t changed since moving abroad over 5 years ago.